RimshaSaleem/github-usercard/README.md

 * Look into adding your GitHub contribution graph.
 There are a number of different ways of doing this, [this Stack Overflow discussion](https://stackoverflow.com/questions/34516592/embed-github-contributions-graph-in-website) will get you started.

 Note: Just a reminder the stretch goals are just extra practice using the tools we have learned.
 These are not required.
 Only parts 1-3 are required portions of the project.
-If you do not get to the stretch goals, don't worry.
+If you do not get to the stretch goals, don't worry..